Joe Rose (Konkani actor): Early life

 Jose Maria Mathias Thomas Ignatius D'Souza was born on 31 July 1946 in Bombay, Bombay Presidency during the British colonial era in India.
 He was born to Jose Luis and Anna Rita D'Souza, and had a sister named Carmen.
 His father was a business owner in Bombay, where he managed a hotel named Tossa & Co.
 This hotel was a central meeting place for several tiatr artists, who became closely acquainted with the D'Souza family.
 From a young age, D'Souza was exposed to and developed a strong interest in tiatr through his father's involvement in the local theatre scene.
 D'Souza's connections within the tiatr community deepened over time.
 The popular Konkani tiatr actor C. Alvares was a frequent visitor to the D'Souza household, where he would compose new works, with D'Souza eagerly learning the songs.

 Other popular tiatr artists, such as Ophelia Cabral and Mohana Cabral, were also regular guests in the D'Souza home.
 During his educational pursuits, D'Souza engaged in minor acting roles within school theatrical presentations.
 During the family's time in Goa, at the Olaulim, D'Souza organized his own concerts featuring himself and his sisters, which drew attendance from the local neighborhood.
 D'Souza also had close ties to fellow tiatr artist J. P. Souzalin, who lived near the D'Souza family in Bombay.
 D'Souza would frequently attend Souzalin's rehearsals and performances.
-At the tender age of 7, D'Souza graced the stage in a Konkani drama named Bernadette of Lourdes and later showcased his talent as a child performer in Simon C. Fernandes' tiatr adaptation of Shakespeare's The Taming of the Shrew, where he portrayed the role of a humorous violin tutor opposite Cecilia Machado.
+At the age of 7, D'Souza graced the stage in a Konkani drama named Bernadette of Lourdes and later showcased his talent as a child performer in Simon C. Fernandes' tiatr adaptation of Shakespeare's The Taming of the Shrew, where he portrayed the role of a humorous violin tutor opposite Cecilia Machado.